cassiano/memoize-ts/README.md

 **Classes** (in fact, class instances), **regular expressions**, **dates** and even **functions** are covered, too.

-Beware that cyclical data structures are not supported, yet.
-But will be at any time soon.
+Circular data structures are also supported.

 All the following return `true`: